25 Hidden Culinary Gems: A Foodie’s Dream

 Closeup of street foods stall in Tulum, Quintana Roo, Mexico

-At once both ancient and modern, foodies flock to Mexico City for its world-class street tacos.
-As a foodie destination, Mexico City offers gastronomic opportunities at every turn as well as Michelin-starred restaurants and fondas, simple lunch counters found all across the city.
-Another way to taste the freshest Mexican food here is at one of the over 400 food markets, sprinkled across the historical and more modern areas of this sprawling city.
+At once, both ancient and modern foodies flock to Mexico City for its world-class street tacos.
+As a foodie destination, Mexico City offers gastronomic opportunities at every turn and Michelin-starred restaurants and fondas, simple lunch counters found all across the city.
+Another way to taste the freshest Mexican food here is at one of the over 400 food markets sprinkled across this sprawling city’s historical and more modern areas.

 11. Montreal, Quebec